 NSAIDs are also referred to as analgesics (painkillers) or antipyretics (fever reducers).
-They are very effective and safe for humans if taken in moderation.
+They are very effective and safe for humans if taken appropriately.

 NSAIDs Toxicity In Cats

-Furthermore, other NSAIDs like acetaminophen, ibuprofen, and/or naproxen are never safe to give to your cat.
-Even a small dose would likely result in acute kidney or liver failure.
+NSAIDs like acetaminophen, ibuprofen, and/or naproxen are NEVER safe to give to your cat.
+Using these can result in side effects.
 This is also known as NSAID toxicity and is characterized by the following symptoms: